sparrett25/Codex-Cast/documents/Cast_StoryLine.md

-🌊📜 Prologue of Mirror Lake — in the voice of Tairo
+🌊📜 Prologue of Mirror Lake — in the voice of Papa

 "Traveler, draw close and let me tell you a story older than your name, older even than the pines that lean toward these waters.
 This is the tale of Mirror Lake, where sky bent down to kiss the earth and never let go.